serge-m/serge-m.github.io/content/2018/05/vim.md

 ```
 vim ~/.vimrc
 ```
-Add the configuration stated above
+Add the configuration:
 ```
 filetype plugin indent on
 set tabstop=4
 set shiftwidth=4
 set expandtab
 ```
+Restart vim.

 You can replace all the tabs with spaces in the entire file with
 ```